ADKA2006/DSA-Full_Structures-Algorithms/CPP_DSA/README.md

 For binary search tree we make use of the binary tree.
 The left node should be less than the parent node and also the right node has to be greater than the parent.
 So while searching we are making use of the ideas of binary serch where if the givern value is less than that node we onloy have to search on the lest node and virsr versa.

+Update the readme to include the binary search code details(readme of both)
 '''

+'''
+Binary Search Tree
+deleteNode procedure

+1) When the node to be deleted is a leaf node -  so here we have to make the parent next(right or left) to the null ptr.
+2) If the node to be deleted has one child -  make the child has the parent.
+3) If the node to be delete has two childs do the following